jon-cbar/eyes/README.md

 ## Context, Problem and Solution

 I have some iC3 and iC4 [Intelbras](https://intelbras.com/en) Mibo IP cameras.
-The company makes a mobile application available for [Android](https://play.google.com/store/apps/details?id=com.intelbras) and [iPhone](https://apps.apple.com/app/mibo/id1221971306) to access the cameras using its private cloud.
+Intelbras makes a mobile application available for [Android](https://play.google.com/store/apps/details?id=com.intelbras) and [iPhone](https://apps.apple.com/app/mibo/id1221971306) to access the cameras using its private cloud.
 It works, but I wanted to go further.
 I needed to watch my cameras on the Smart TV, without using a Digital Video Recorder (DVR) for that.